cochrane/AsciidocEdit/README.md

 Type cmd-S to save and render.
 See the screenshots in the images directory for this repo.

-Asciihelper is written in Swift.
+AsciidocEdit is written in Swift.
 It calls on [Asciidoctor](http://asciidoctor.org) (`/usr/bin/asciidoctor`) to process the source file.